-It’s tempting to want to make substitutions, especially if a different brand of meat analogue is on sale.
+It’s tempting to want to make substitutions, especially if a different brand of plant protein is on sale.
 (Hey, aren’t all vegetarian sausage products the same?)
 Unfortunately, they are not all the same.
-There are significant differences in texture and taste among meat analogues.
+There are significant differences in texture and taste among different brands.
 Different products work better for certain recipes than others.
-If I recommend a specific brand of meat analogue chicken cutlet, for example, I sought out and tried every brand of that product I could find before I made the recommendation.
+If I recommend a specific brand of plant-based chicken cutlet, for example, I sought out and tried every brand of that product I could find before I made the recommendation.

-Since I just advised you not to make substitutions in the meat analogues, you may wonder why I am giving you free rein to make other recipe substitutions.
-The reason is that the whole point of these recipes is to find ways to fool your family carnivores.
+Since I just advised you not to make substitutions in the plant proteins, you may wonder why I am giving you free rein to make other recipe substitutions.
+The reason is that the whole point of these recipes is to find ways to fool the carnivore in your family.
 You know better than anyone what they like to eat, and how spicy or bland they may like their food.
 For example, if you know they hate garlic, the four cloves of garlic I use in my Bolognese sauce may turn them off.
-Or if they love spicy foods, you’re going to want to add lots of jalapeños to the Mexican pizza.
+Or if they love spicy foods, you’re going to want to add lots of jalapeños to the Mexican Pizza.
 If someone in your family is allergic to nuts or has an aversion to a certain vegetable, make appropriate substitutions.
-If a family member can’t eat soy or is gluten intolerant, you’ll want to check the section on meat analogues to see what products to safely substitute.
+If a family member can’t eat soy or is gluten intolerant, you’ll want to check the section on meat analogues (Plant Proteins) to see what products to safely substitute.